arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 The loop above starts `i` at `0` and increments `i` by `1` at the beginning of each iteration, so eventually the loop condition `i < 11` will be `false`.
 In each iteration, if `flag` is true then the loop body starts over; otherwise, the loop body continues to print `i` before starting over.
 At the end of each iteration, the value of `flag` is negated; if it was true, it becomes false and vice-versa.

+In the loop above, the variable called `flag` was named this for a reason. **Flag variables** are (generally boolean) variables used to track conditions for looping and/or selection, generally throughout the iteration of a loop.
+You will need to use flag variables in several of your lab tasks.
+In at least one lab task, you'll need to use several flag variables.

 <a name="q21"></a>**EXERCISE 21** What values are printed by the loop above?
 Verify by running.
 If you're not sure why one or more of the values is printed, trace the loop with the debugger.

 ## `switch`